harry0000024/MY-App/Readme.md

- ## we installed mongoos-aggrigate-paginate  and becrypt in user and video model
+ ## we installed mongoos-aggrigate-paginate  and bcrypt in user and video model as well as Json web token